 A large literature in behavioural and social sciences has found that human wellbeing follows a U-shape over age.
-Some theories have assumed that the U-shape is caused by unmet expectations that are felt painfully in midlife but beneficially abandoned and experienced with less regret during old age.
-In a unique panel of 132,609 life satisfaction expectations matched to subsequent realizations, Hannes Schwandt finds people to err systematically in predicting their life satisfaction over the life cycle.
-They expect – incorrectly – increases in young adulthood and decreases during old age.
-These errors are large, ranging from 9.8% at age 21 to -4.5% at age 68, they are stable over time and observed across socio-economic groups.
-These findings support theories that unmet expectations drive the age U-shape in wellbeing.
+Some theories have assumed that this is caused by unmet expectations that are felt painfully in midlife but abandoned with less regret during old age.
+In a unique panel of 132,609 life satisfaction expectations matched to subsequent realizations, Hannes Schwandt presents findings that support theories that unmet expectations drive the age U-shape in wellbeing.

 Behavioural and social scientists have shown increasing interest in self-reported life satisfaction and other subjective indicators as measures of human wellbeing.
 Using these measures a large and emerging literature has established that wellbeing follows a U-shape over age.
 Even though some controversy remains over the existence of this U-shape, it has been observed in over 50 nations, across socio-economic groups and recently also for great apes.
 Little is known about its origins.
 One theory is that the U-shape is driven by unmet aspirations which are painfully felt in midlife but beneficially abandoned later in life.
 A complementary theory builds on the neuroscientific finding that the emotional reaction to missed chances decreases with age so that the elderly might feel less regret about unmet aspirations.